higgins/privatize/README.md

 - [ ] Allow for arbitrary HEREDOC strings ("<<CREDENTIALS", "```")
 - [ ] Allow HEREDOC to start and end mid-line
 - [ ] warn if PRIVATE/ heredoc's end sentinel is not within the encrypted contents (https://news.ycombinator.com/reply?id=30704575&goto=item%3Fid%3D30703161%2330704575)
+- [ ] don't commit release binaries
+- [ ] be less dramatic (git reset --hard), and warn if dirty on unlocking the repo
+- [ ] add license in repo